 College Credit Courses (dual and concurrent enrollment) enrollment is a popular option for learners on both the A-G and basic graduation path.
 Most semester-long college courses fulfill a year's worth of high school credit.
 While learners in all high school grades are allowed to register for community college courses, it is important that a learner is socially, emotionally, and academically ready for the rigor and content of college level classes.
-College classes do not count towards the learners' full time enrollment at the school.
+College classes do not count towards the learners' full time enrollment at the school, but can count as high school credit toward graduation.
 Learners must request official transcripts for final grade assignments when they participate in a college credit course.
 Learners are assigned a tentative grade until the official transcript is received from the community college.